Open Records Operating Procedure 218.01

 - The request was unclear or vague and needs to be resubmitted

 - The requested records are exempt from disclosure under the exceptions listed at K.S.A.
-45-221, or applicable case law
+45-221, or other applicable law

-- the request “places an unreasonable burden in producing public records”
+- The request places an unreasonable burden on the College in producing public records

-- the custodian of the records “has reason to believe that repeated requests are intended to disrupt other essential functions of the public agency”
+- The records custodian has reason to believe that repeated requests are intended to disrupt other essential functions of the public agency

-If the request is delayed or denied, you will receive a written explanation.
+If the request is delayed or denied, the College will provide a written explanation.